 Does the orgone that can be objectively measured possess non-local aspects?
 Yes, it almost certainly does I believe and there are initial phenomena that support this assertion.
 I started by exploring the relationship orgone and consciousness may have by using my imagination.
 I have then found that there are physical observations that support the relationships that seemed most logical to me.
 I will start with acupuncture.

-The Chinese traditionally believe a life-energy exists and that this energy is concentrated within channels of flow within the body.
+The Chinese traditionally believe a life-force exists and that this force is concentrated within channels of flow within the body.
 My MSc study and peer reviewed, published experimental studies indicated that the qi energy in acupuncture and orgone may be the same energy.
+My MSc was also published as a book by academic publishers, Lambert Scientific.
 It posited dozens of theoretical parallels and found that orgone has a real effect on acupuncture in a double blind, placebo controlled experiment with 72 participants (Traditional Chinese Medicine and Reichian Theory, European Journal of Oriental Medicine article).

 In acupuncture it is a well known phenomenon that a point can be activated at one end of the channel by using the opposite end of the same channel or even a related channel.
 For example the face can be affected by needling a point on the same channel in the leg or foot.
 This also works from side to side - one can affect the right foot say by needling the left foot.